-Equitable distribution is basically a three step process that can take place prior to the final divorce decree or after (if you have preserved your rights by filing your claim before the the divorce judgment).
+Equitable distribution is basically a three-step process that can take place prior to the final divorce decree or after (if you have preserved your rights by filing your claim before the divorce judgment).

 Here are the three steps:

-- Identification and Classification recognizes and categorizes property as marital and or separate.
-Separate property is owned prior to marriage, or inherited property or gifts.
+- Identification and Classification recognize and categorizes property as marital and or separate.
+Separate property is owned prior to marriage or inherited property or gifts.
 In a number of situations, a dual classification of a property item may occur.

 - Valuation assigns a fair market value to each property item.
 Fair market value is the amount that a willing buyer would pay a willing seller.

-- Distribution of the marital property is equally divided between parties, unless facts demonstrate that equal distribution would be unfair.
+- The distribution of the marital property is equally divided between parties unless facts demonstrate that equal distribution would be unfair.

-Several factors that the court considers in equitable distribution of assets:
+Several factors that the court considers the inequitable distribution of assets: